csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 or server had cached the peer certificate.
 This standard has not seen wide adoption and could allow for TLS session correlation.
-Additionally, the short lifetime certificates used today and the large size of peers in some usecases make the peer certificate cache update and maintenance mechanism challenging --- not the least because of privacy concerns.
+Additionally, the short lifetime certificates used today and the large size of peers in some use cases make the peer certificate cache update and maintenance mechanism challenging --- not the least because of privacy concerns.
 The mechanism proposed in this document is not susceptible to